wessberg/notes/INDAD/sql.md

 AND l.witness < r.suspect;
 ```
 DISTINCT is needed here, because there may be multiple crimes that two persons are accusing each other of.

+### Correlated subquery
+A correlated subquery is a query nested inside another query **that uses values from the outer query**.